In Disgaea 2, why does summoning the most powerful demon not summon Baal, but Etna?

 In Disgaea 1, Etna is stated to be in her 1400s, and Laharl 1300 or so.
 Judging by appearances, the only thing that would make sense is if their growth rate is identical to ours, only 100 times slower.
 However, in her secret diary, Etna mentions that she was already working at the castle when Laharl was born, and was clearly old enough to have her own opinions and such by then.
 Does this mean that she was a particularly erudite 1-year-old-equivalent working in the kitchens or something?

-In Disgaea 3, the Raspberyl ending states she has a lifespan of 10,108 years, and the same game places biologically adult characters such as Big Star, Salvatore, and Mr Champloo at 2670 or so.
+- In Disgaea 3: Absence of Justice, the Raspberyl ending states she has a lifespan of 10,108 years, and the same game places biologically adult characters such as Big Star, Salvatore, and Mr Champloo at 2670 or so.
 My guess is that Immortality Begins at Twenty.
-That theory also explains Lammington looking middle-aged at 9000-ish.
+That theory also explains Lamington looking middle-aged at 9000-ish.

 If a prinny is a human soul sent to the netherworld, what happens when a prinny dies?